Benzinga readers can try Magnifi FREE for 90 days. Code: BENZINGA90

 Consider several elements before you decide on a stockbroker to trade the New Zealand stock market.
 Most importantly, you should have a clear idea of your needs for trading and/or investing.
 Here are a few factors you might consider:

+- Website and trading platform.
 How you enter orders and receive confirmations depends on whether the broker has an online presence and offers an electronic and/or web-based trading platform.
 Alternatively, many stock brokers can still take orders and confirm fills over the phone.

+- Other services.
 In addition to filling stock orders on the NZX, some regional brokers offer other services.
 These range from an execution service in commodities, forex and ETF trading to investment management and investment banking.

 The Best Stock Brokers in New Zealand

 We singled out 5 of the best broker after reviewing stock brokerage firms in New Zealand.
 All of the brokers highlighted execute trades on the NZX and offer other brokerage services and extensive resources for clients.

 With respect to markets, this international broker gives you access to trade on more than 120 world exchanges with its Integrated Investment Account.